quicwg/multipath/draft-ietf-quic-multipath.md

  <- 1-RTT[V]: DCID=C2 RETIRE_CONNECTION_ID[1], ACK_MP[PID=3, PN=U]
 ~~~
 {: #fig-example-path-close1 title="Example of closing a path."}

-After a path is abandoned, the Path Identifier associated with the path
-is considered retired and MUST NOT be reused in new paths for security
-consideration {{multipath-aead}}.

 Endpoint SHOULD send MAX_PATHS frames {{max-paths-frame}} to raise
 the limit of Path Identifiers when endpoint finds there are not enough unused